 In the Loan Options it is advisable to always include a recall clause so that you can terminate the deal early if he loses his place in the team or does not perform well.
 You should also ensure that he is allowed to play in cup matches unless you have a particular reason for not wanting the player to be cup-tied on his return to your club.
 This will prevent him from being able to play for your team in the same cup competitions that he has already featured in for the loan club.

 In the Loan Clauses you should not set a future fee unless you are happy to sell the player at a certain price during the loan, for example, because you do not expect the player to be good enough for your senior squad at any point but are struggling to sell him in a permanent transfer.

-The squad status should always be set to First Team and you should only accept bids from clubs which state that he will be a first team or key player.
+The squad status should almost always be set to First Team and you should only accept bids from clubs which state that he will be a first team or key player.
 This is to ensure that the player will be given enough first team action to justify the move.
 An exception would be if you are loaning the player to remove him from the wage bill or because you are hoping the loaning club will buy him for a set future fee.

 You may want to specify your preferred position for the player to be one of the player's natural positions.
 This will increase the chances of the player performing well and therefore of the loan spell being a success.
 This is not as important as the squad status though, and so it is worth considering an offer from a club that proposes a different preferred position if other factors make the bid favourable.